 I spent three days walking miles around Fukuoka and was blown away with how much there was to do and see – it also had an entire nightlife area I didn’t even get to touch!
 If you do run out of things to do (unlikely) Fukuoka is also a great hopping off spot to many of Kyushu’s other attractions – Nagasaki is an easy day trip away as is Beppu with its multi-coloured volcanic pools.
 Trust me, you won’t get bored.

-Travel Blogger The Holidaymaker (aka me, Renee) of Dream Plan Experience
+Travel Blogger Renee, or The Holidaymaker of Dream Plan Experience

 Charming would be the one word I would use to describe this quintessential Dutch town just outside of Amsterdam.
 The town’s historic center is small and compact, making it very possible to experience all of its attractions easily within one day.
 It’s definitely one of the most enchanting and photogenic places I have ever visited, falling instantly in love.